MixinNetwork/mixin/README.md

      signrawtransaction     Sign a JSON encoded transaction
-     sendrawtransaction     Broadcast a hex encoded signed raw transaction decoderawtransaction   Decode a raw transaction as JSON listsnapshots          List finalized snapshots
+     sendrawtransaction     Broadcast a hex encoded signed raw transaction decoderawtransaction   Decode a raw transaction as JSON getroundlink           Get the latest link between two nodes getroundbynumber       Get a specific round
+     getroundbyhash         Get a specific round
+     listsnapshots          List finalized snapshots
+     getsnapshot            Get the snapshot by hash
-     gettransaction         Get the finalized transaction by hash listmintdistributions  List mint distributions
+     gettransaction         Get the finalized transaction by hash getutxo                Get the UTXO by hash and index listmintdistributions  List mint distributions
      getinfo                Get info from the node
      help, h                Shows a list of commands or help for one command